Dinacharya for Summer

 Ayurveda is one of the oldest, most unique and comprehensive medical systems in the world, allowing us to experience the deepest connection to nature both inside and outside of our own bodies.Ayurveda encourages us to live in harmony with nature to ensure optimal health during the changing seasons; therefore, each season has its own qualities and set of remedying principles to live by, including the times we wake up, sleep, eat, exercise, work and socialize.

 Dinacharya in Sanskrit translates to “daily routine” and ritucharya is the seasonal routine, which is highly encouraged for each dosha (constitution type) and season to maintain a balanced state of mental, physical and emotional health.
-Summer in Ayurveda is known as the pitta season, which is composed of the fire and water elements, lasting from July to October.
+Summer in Ayurveda is known as the pitta season, which is composed of the fire and water elements, lasting from July to October (India has the monsoon season & in the west summer begins at the Summer Solistice).
 The qualities of pitta are known to be light, hot, sharp, penetrating, oily and fluid.
 Pitta element in the environment will be at its peak, affecting all of us, but those with a pitta dominant constitution will become more easily overstimulated and overheated.
 Overactive pitta dosha results in burning sensations, skin and digestive inflammation, irritability, jealousy, criticism, anger and explosive outbursts of a mental, physical or emotional nature; therefore, a cooling pitta-pacifying routine is ideal for all.
 The summer season has a certain feeling of lightness, playfulness and relaxation, which should be fully supported with a stress-free and balanced routine.

 Since we have more hours of daylight during the summer season, the ideal time to wake up for pitta people is 5:30 in the morning.
 This may not be ideal for all of us living in the west; therefore, try waking up 15 minutes earlier than you did in spring each week, giving yourself seven to eight hours of restful sleep.
 Upon rising, make sure that you avoid reaching for your phone.
 At night only, keep it away from your bedside and on airplane mode in order to reduce the radiation and sleep disturbance.
 Instead, choose to sit up in your bed, practise a few moments of deep breathing and gratitude for this day, before you begin your daily hygiene practice.